On this page:

 - Parking on campus

-- Permits for those with young children, caring responsibilities or a disability
+- Extenuating Circumstance permits for those with young children, caring responsibilities or a disability - eligibility criteria

 - Permits for residential students

 The Park and Ride car park is located at Angerland, Hatfield, AL10 8HS.
 The car park is free and open from 07.00 - 22.00, Monday – Friday during term time.

 To get a shuttle bus from the Park and Ride car park to College Lane or de Havilland, you’ll need to buy a ticket that costs £1 from the ticket machine at the bus shelter.
 You can pay by cash or card.

 Although the Park and Ride bus won’t be running out of term time, you can still use the car park for free and walk to campus.
 Check out our TikTok to see the route.

 Unsure where you are able to park?
 Consult our flow chart here.

 Student parking without an Extenuating Circumstance permit is available on College Lane campus only and you must register for a permit with Hozah, our new parking system provider.

 1. How do I register for a permit?